jwmahone/section_a_project_03/README.md

 * Compare and contrast the results of your experiments making reference to your plots and explain the differences based on what you know about the structure and behavior of the trees.
 * Determine and justify the complexity of searching each of the different the trees—BST, AVL, and splay—based on the results.
 Use Big-O notation where appropriate.

+You can overwrite `README.md` with your report, or, if you prefer to leave `README.md`, you can write your report in a file named `REPORT.md`.

 ## What to submit
-* You must submit your source files (including the three modified header files), your data file(s), the trace file, your output files, and your PDF report.
+* You must submit your source files (including the three modified header files), your data file(s), the trace file, your output files, and your report.
 * The minimum set of files needed to compile and run all of your experiments and generate all your output files should be supplied.
 • If you are using CLion or cmake, please include your `CMakeLists.txt`.
 • Your report should be in Markdown format---you can simply replace this README file with your report.